gaphor/gaphor/docs/coffee_machine_wrapup.md

 # Coffee Machine: Summary

+The Technology Level design uses a very similar approach as the Logical Level.
+Work on the behavior, structure, and then the requirements.
+At this level, you will now specify all the design details for how this specific espresso machine will work.
+We'll leave this exercise up to you to do, and we would be glad to have contributions of this design back in to this tutorial if you are interested in getting involved in Gaphor.

 As they worked, the ants encountered numerous challenges.
 They had to ensure that the machine was safe, efficient, and easy to use, all while meeting the unique needs of their feline client.
 But with their deep understanding of